SumoLogic-Labs/sumologic-rfsync/readme.md

 Scripts and Functions:

-    1. rfslsync.py - designed as a stand alone script or a lambda function.
+    1. rfslsync.py - This is the main script.
+It collects files, optionally saves them, and pushes them.

+    2. rfget.py - This is a helper script.
+It retrieves Recorded Futures files and saves them to a local cache.

+    3. rfput.py - This is a helper script.
+It pushes all Recorded Futures file from a directory to SumoLogic

 To Do List:
 ===========

 * Build an Ansible wrapper for script and extend the download/upload functions.

-* Add depdndency checking for pip modules
+* Add ability to map different data to different collectors.

+* Extend support for a config file to contain options

 License
 =======